-For information on buying or selling hides or cast (naturally shed) antlers or on serving wild game at charitable events, visit ontario.ca/page/buy-or-sell-wild-animal-hides-or-antlers-native-ontario or ontario.ca/page/serve-fish-or-wild-game-charitable-events, or call 1-800-387-7011.
+For information on buying or selling hides or cast (naturally shed) antlers or on serving wild game at charitable events, visit ontario.ca/HidesAndAntlerSales or ontario.ca/ServeFishGame, or call 1-800-387-7011.

 Shipping

 Unless accompanied by the hunter or trapper who lawfully harvested the animal, receptacles (or containers) containing game wildlife or specially protected wildlife that are being shipped or transported to points inside or outside Ontario must have the names and addresses of the sender and receiver, and a list of the contents, written on the outside.